-(2) In July 2018, we issued a redemption notice for all \$200 million of our 6.625% Senior Notes due 2021 ("Notes").
-The note redemption is scheduled for completion in August 2018.
-In accordance with the terms of the indenture governing the Notes, the redemption price will be 100% of the principal amount of the Notes plus accrued and unpaid interest.
-The redemption of the Notes will be funded with proceeds from our ¥26.0 billion (approximately US\$230 million) term loan agreement entered into in July 2018 by J-Devices Corporation and guaranteed by Amkor
+(1) In August 2018, we redeemed all \$200 million of our 6.625% Senior Notes due 2021 ("Notes").
+In accordance with the terms of the indenture governing the Notes, the redemption price was 100% of the principal amount of the Notes plus accrued and unpaid interest.
+We recorded a \$0.8 million charge for the write-off of the associated unamortized debt issuance costs.
+The redemption of the Notes was funded with proceeds from our ¥26.0 billion (US\$233.2 million) term loan agreement entered into in July 2018 by J-Devices Corporation and guaranteed by Amkor Technology, Inc. Principal and interest are payable in quarterly installments.